cloudfoundry/bosh-openstack-cpi-release/src/bosh_openstack_cpi/docs/bosh_cpi.md

 	+ `@agent_properties`
 	+ `@openstack_properties`
 	+ `@registry_propertiess`
-3. Populate the `openstack_params` and connect to remove Nova Service
+3. Populate the `openstack_params` and connect to remote Nova Service
 	1. Instantiate `Fog::Compute` instance
 	2. `Fog::Compute::OpenStack` instance is created
-	3. A New `Fog::Connection` object connects with the remove Nova Compute Service
+	3. A New `Fog::Connection` object connects with the remote Nova Compute Service
-4. Populate the `glance_params`and connect to remove Glance service
+4. Populate the `glance_params`and connect to remote Glance service
        1. Instantiate `Fog::Image` instance
        2.  `Fog::Image::OpenStack` instance is created
-       3. A New `Fog::Connection` object connects with the remove Glance Service
+       3. A New `Fog::Connection` object connects with the remote Glance Service
 5. Instantiate `Registry_Client`.

 Figure below shows the flow of control.